dankuck/vue-easeljs/README.md

 ```
 <easel-text
-    :text="The Ran In Span Falls Manly On The Plan"
+    text="The Ran In Span Falls Manly On The Plan"
     :x="0"
     :y="0"
-    :font="20px Arial"
+    font="20px Arial"
-    :color="red"
+    color="red"
 >
 </easel-text>
 ```